 Christopher de Bellaigue was born in London in 1971, and was educated at Cambridge University, where he read Iranian and Indian Studies.
 Between 1996 and 2007, he lived and worked as a journalist in south Asia and the Middle East, writing for TheEconomist, the Financial Times, the Independent and the New York Review of Books.
 He and his Iranian wife, the artist Bita Ghezelayagh, returned from Tehran to the UK in 2007 so that de Bellaigue could take up a fellowship at St Antony's College, Oxford.
 They now divide their time between London and Tehran.

-Joseph Delaney is a retired English teacher living in Lancashire.
-He has three children and seven grandchildren and is a wonderful public speaker available for conference, library and bookshop events.
+Joseph Delaney is a retired English teacher.
+He has three children and nine grandchildren and is a wonderful public speaker available for conference, library and bookshop events.
 His home is in the middle of Boggart territory and his village has a boggart called the Hall Knocker, which was laid to rest under the step of a house near the church.

 Most of the places in the Spook's books are based on real places in Lancashire.
 And the inspiration behind the stories often comes from local ghost stories and legends.